 Weigh accurately about 3 g of the material in the dish, previously dried in an air-oven and weighed.
-Heat the dish gently on a flame at first and then strongly in a muffle furnace at 550 ± 200 °C till grey ash results.
+Heat the dish gently on a flame at first and then strongly in a muffle furnace at 550 °C ± 200 °C till grey ash results.
 Cool the dish in a desiccator.
-Moisten the residue with one millilitre of sulphuric acid and cautiously heat the dish again at 550 ± 200 °C for 30 minutes.
+Moisten the residue with one millilitre of sulphuric acid and cautiously heat the dish again at 550 °C ± 200 °C for 30 min.
 Cool the dish in a desiccator and weigh.
-Repeat this process of heating for 30 minutes, cooling and weighing until the difference between two successive weighing is less than 1 mg.
+Repeat this process of heating for 30 min, cooling and weighing until the difference between two successive weighing is less than 1 mg.
 Record the lowest mass.

 A-3.3 Calculation